bewld-devs/devs-talk-api/README.md

  #### For now the only endpoints that work are
   - /api/v1/users  => Gets all the users
   - /api/v1/users/{id} => Gets a specific user in regard to their ID

+  For any issues, please feel free to ask [@munenepeter](https://github.com/munenepeter)